cbrunet/python-poppler/docs/index.rst

 Contents
 --------

-* :ref:`installation` section gives informations about installing or compiling python-poppler.
+* :ref:`installation` section is about installing or compiling python-poppler.

-* :ref:`usage` section gives informations about how to actually use the python-poppler library.
+* :ref:`usage` section is about how to actually use the python-poppler library.

+* :ref:`contributing` section is about submiting bugs or pull requests to the project.

 * :ref:`reference` lists all modules, classes, and methods.
 The reference section is still a work in progress...